Juve recover from bizarre own goal to snatch late win

 Miralem Pjanic levelled with a superb free kick in the 29th minute and, just as Sporting seemed set to frustrate the hosts, Mario Mandzukic scored the winner with a superb diving header in the 84th minute.

-The win left Juventus with six points from three games in Group D and Sporting with three.
+Juventus have six points from three games in Group D, three behind leaders Barcelona, while Sporting are on three.

+"It was a tough game and an important win.
+Now, we have to start improving," said Juventus defender Giorgio Chiellini.
+"We reacted well because this team has got personality."

+Already fending off talk of a crisis after taking one point from their last two league games, Juventus got the worse possible start with a double mistake by Alex Sandro in the 12th minute.

 (Writing by Brian Homewood, editing by Pritha Sarkar)